webbeetechnologies/bamboo-molecules/docs/design.md

 Molecules aims to closely mimic not just the ui of the components, but also interactions and transitions.
 It tries to be create a pixel perfect interface with a chance to enhance and extend the design externally at a granualar level.

+## Variants
+Elements can have different styles, and we support the most common ones out of the box.
+Some examples of elements that have a more than one variant.
+- Inputs
+- Select
+- Buttons
+- Icon Buttons
+- Chips

 ## Design Tokens
 Molecules implements takes inspiration from Material You design tokens.
 However, this does however have it's own limitations.\
 Molecules extends Material You design tokens to enable spacing (margins, paddings) and roundness; here is the exhaustive list of available design tokens.